Obfuscating Kernel Drivers Without Crashing

 // decrypted string lives on the stack - gone when this scope exits

-KC_STR_LAYERED() adds depth with three encryption layers applied sequentially.
-A rolling XOR pass runs first, then an XTEA block cipher on 8-byte segments with a 128-bit key at 32 rounds, then a compile-time Fisher-Yates byte shuffle that reorders the encrypted output deterministically.
+A more aggressive variant, KC_STR_LAYERED(), applies three sequential encryption layers.
+First, a rolling XOR pass.
+Second, an XTEA block cipher operating on 8-byte segments with a 128-bit key at 32 rounds (half the standard 64-round XTEA cycle count).
+Third, a compile-time Fisher-Yates byte shuffle that deterministically reorders the ciphertext.
 Six independent keys derive from a single __COUNTER__ seed.
-The macro also supports runtime re-keying through KC_STR_LAYERED_HOLDER: an interlocked counter tracks accesses, and every N calls (configurable, default 1000) the string re-encrypts with fresh keys sourced from rdtsc entropy.
-Two memory dumps at different points during execution see different ciphertext for the same string.
+The macro also supports runtime re-keying through a companion KC_STR_LAYERED_HOLDER: an interlocked counter tracks access frequency, and every N calls (configurable, defaulting to 1000) the string re-encrypts itself with fresh keys seeded from rdtsc entropy.
+Two memory dumps taken at different execution points reveal different ciphertext for the same logical string.

-The most aggressive variant is KC_STACK_STR(), which eliminates the encrypted blob entirely.
-Each character is a separate template instantiation with volatile storage of the XOR’d value.
-No string data exists in the binary, encrypted or otherwise, just a sequence of mov instructions with obfuscated immediates.
-The tradeoff is code size: every character becomes multiple instructions, so this is practical for short device names and registry paths but not paragraphs.
+The most extreme variant, KC_STACK_STR(), eliminates stored ciphertext entirely.
+Each character becomes a separate template instantiation whose XOR’d value occupies volatile storage.
+No string data exists in the binary at all.
+The compiler emits a sequence of mov instructions with obfuscated immediates instead.
+The tradeoff is code size: each character expands to multiple instructions, making this practical for short device names and registry paths but impractical for longer text.

-All three variants work at any IRQL.
+All three variants are safe at any IRQL.
 They touch only the stack and registers.

-Each operation in Kernelcloak has three implementation variants, selected at compile time via (__COUNTER__ * 0x45D9F3Bu ^ __LINE__) % 3.
-The same KC_ADD(a, b) at different call sites produces different MBA expansions.
-A decompiler cannot pattern-match a single form because there is not one.
+Kernelcloak provides three implementation variants per operation, selected at compile time using (__COUNTER__ * 0x45D9F3Bu ^ __LINE__) % 3.
+Identical calls to KC_ADD(a, b) at different source locations produce different MBA expansions.
+A decompiler that pattern-matches one form still misses the other two.

 // without protection - compiler reduces this to add